Reading time 7 minutes

-It may seem too good to be true, but Barrett’s studies show that sleeping in isn’t lazy.
+It may seem too good to be true, but Barrett’s study shows that sleeping in isn’t lazy.
 In fact, it’s an effective brainstorming method.
 Our dreaming brain is wildly active, and from a biochemical point of view it is primed to make new connections.
 The brain in REM sleep is hardwired to freely associate in all kinds of unexpected ways.
 While this may make dreams seem crazy and illogical, it’s also the most uninterrupted super-brainstorm you’re capable of.
 So when your rational thinking is simmering down, the rest of your brain has free range – especially in REM sleep, which is when we dream the most.
 And the longer you sleep, the more REM time you get.

 Professor Barrett asks her students to look for creative solutions in their dreams, especially for problems where logical thinking seems to be insufficient.
 The result is that a sleeping brain can be pretty genius.
 Half of the students managed to dream about their problems, and forty percent of them found a solution within a week which hadn’t occurred to them at all during the day.